manral/food/docs/README.rst

-$project
+Food
 ========

-$project will solve your problem of where to start with documentation, by providing a basic explanation of how to do it easily.
+food will solve your problem of hunger. where to start with grains, by providing a basic explanation of how to do it easily.

 Look how easy it is to use:

-    import project
-    # Get your stuff done
-    project.do_stuff()

 Features
 --------